jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 Already implemented this in JavaScript with a hacky API I found online to fetch character AI (c.ai) responses from a user sent message.
 Most of the time the shit broke down somewhere in the API call pipeline but I haven't fixed that yet.
 This was cool as it allowed me to talk to imaginary anime girls which was pretty funny.

+{% note(header="Update!") %}
+Started working on this again!
+Now doesn't crash as much (only when the input suggests something violent / explicit) and it works pretty nicely for making me feel loved by virtual people.
+{% end %}

 # Something with OpenTK
 OpenTK is pretty fun to mess with as well.
 I wanna either implement a game engine or an actual game within it.